Quenta-3D/pulseless_peristaltic_colloid_extruder/README.md

 ## Environment
 The first CAD work has been done with Rhinoceros5.
 For modifications by other CAD users, .STEP files will be exported.

+## Assy tools
+You will need M6 & M3 tap to screw the tube connectors and rotor shafts.
+Unless you have a perfectly tuned 3D printer, you need a 4mm drill as well.

 Have fun!!